Grinnell College: Union of Grinnell Student Dining Workers

-In 2016, Grinnell students founded the Union of Grinnell Student Dining Workers, or UGSDW, to represent student workers in the college's dining hall.
+In 2016, students formed the Union of Grinnell Student Dining Workers, or UGSDW, to represent student workers in the college's dining hall.
 It was the first undergraduate student workers union at a private college in the United States.
+After several years of legal maneuvers, the USGDW and the college agreed that the college would be neutral in elections and abide by the results.

-On April 26, 2022, members of the Union voted 327-6 to expand the Union to all hourly paid student workers on campus.
-This made Grinnell the first and only fully unionized student-worker body in the country.
+In April 2022, members of the UGSDW voted 327–6 to expand the union to all hourly paid student workers on campus, which made Grinnell the first and only fully unionized student-worker body in the country.
+In October 2022, the union and the college began the collective bargaining process.

-On October 6th, 2022, the UGSDW and the College began negotiations.
-This was the first bargaining session in American labor history that began the negotiation process for a contract that covers all student-workers on campus.
-This bargaining will negotiate a contract for all student workers on campus and cover issues such as but not limited to pay, workplace grievances, and job security.